The Original Sin

 The original sin is a Christian belief in the state of sin in which humanity has existed since the fall of Adam and Eve.
-This state was the result of their disobedience in the garden of Eden.
-This state took place when they ate from the forbidden fruit – the tree of the knowledge of good and evil (Genesis 3).
+This state was the result of their disobedience in the garden of Eden when they ate from the forbidden fruit – the tree of the knowledge of good and evil (Genesis 3).
 The doctrine of the original sin exhibits its effects on the world and in the condition of humans before God, even before they are old enough to sin.
-There are three main views to this belief:
+There are three main views related to the doctrine of the original sin:

 In the 5th-century, Pelagius taught the essential goodness of human nature and the freedom of will.
 Pelagius stressed that sin is a voluntary act committed by a person against God’s law.
 And he taught that man didn’t inherit a tendency towards sin through the original sin of Adam.
 Therefore, the only sinfulness a human can have, is acquired by his own decisions to sin which he called “acquired depravity” as opposed to “inherited depravity.”

-Pelagianism contradicts the Scriptures which teach that man inherited a sinful weakness from Adam.
+Pelagianism contradicts the Scriptures which teach that man inherited the original sin or a sinful weakness from Adam.
 And thus he became a slave to sin.
 And without the help of divine strength, man’s good works can’t gain him God’s favor (Matthew 15:18-19; Romans 7:23; Ephesians 2:1-2; Hebrews 6:1; 9:14).

 But Calvinism is not Biblical because the Scriptures don’t teach the predestination of man by God.
 On the contrary man has the total freedom to choose to be saved or lost (John 15:10; 3:18; Joshua 24:15).